 How can my veterinarian help?

 Just as your observations can help detect disease in the early stages, so too can regular veterinary examinations.
-Your veterinarian may suggest evaluating your healthy senior cat more frequently than a younger cat-for example, every six months instead of once a year.
-If your cat has a medical condition, more frequent evaluations may be necessary.
+Your veterinarian may suggest evaluating your healthy senior cat more frequently than a younger cat.
+If your cat has a medical condition, more frequent evaluations may also be necessary.
 During your cat's examination, the veterinarian will gather a complete medical and behavioral history, perform a thorough physical examination in order to evaluate every organ system, check your cat's weight and body condition, and compare them to previous evaluations.
-At least once a year, certain tests-including blood tests, fecal examination, and urine analysis-will be suggested.
+At least once a year, certain tests, including blood tests, fecal examination, and urine analysis, may be suggested.
 In this way, disorders can be found and treated early, and ongoing medical conditions can be appraised.
-Both are necessary to keep your senior cat in the best possible health for the longest possible time.
+Both are necessary to keep your senior cat in the best possible health.

 A special group of senior cats that deserves particular attention is older cats in shelters.
 While young cats and kittens are attractive to most potential adopters due to their cuteness and playfulness, senior cats are often overlooked by people considering adopting a cat.
 If people keep their minds open, they will find that there are countless older cats that would make excellent pets and would brighten up any home.
 Older cats in shelters are often more calm, are more likely to be litter trained, and can provide wonderful companionship to anyone kind enough to take them into their home.
 The next time you are at the shelter, take some time to check out these mature felines.
 Taking them home can make both of your lives richer, happier, and more satisfying.